lucky7xz/drako/README.md

 # Stash profiles listed in the spec (move to inventory/).
 # Useful for clearing a specific set of profiles without affecting others.
 drako stash example

+# Move all profiles to inventory/ (except Core)
+drako strip

 ```

 ## 🗑️ Purge